Tinkerforge/doc/source/Hardware/Bricklets/LCD_16x2.rst

    :align: center
    :target: ../../_images/Bricklets/current12_brickv.jpg

-After installing our software (Brickd, Brickv) you can see the connected LCD 16x2 Bricklet in the Brickv.
+If you then connect the Brick to the PC over USB, you should see a tab named "LCD 16x2 Bricklet" in the Brick Viewer after you pressed "connect", select it.
+If everything went as expected you the Brick Viewer should look like depicted below.

 .. image:: /Images/Bricklets/lcd_16x2_brickv.jpg
    :scale: 100 %